 Kreisman Graduate Fellows: 2021-2022

-Meet the 2021-2022 class of the Kreisman Graduate Fellows Program, a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
-Read more about the Kreisman Initiative on Housing Law and Policy.
+Meet the 2021-2022 class of the Kreisman Initiative on Housing Law and Policy Graduate Fellows Program, a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
+Read a report on the 2021-2022 Kreisman Fellows Graduate Program.

 M.P.P., Harris School of Public Policy & M.B.A., Booth School of Business